idsc-frazzoli/tensor/README.md

 The source code is attached to every release.

-*Note*: If your IDE or maven compiler fails to download the repository automatically, you can place the binary files from the branch mvn-repo manually in the target location rooted in your user directory
+> *Note*: If your IDE or maven compiler fails to download the repository automatically, you can place the binary files from the branch mvn-repo manually in the target location rooted in your user directory

     ~/.m2/repository/ch/ethz/idsc/tensor/0.4.8/*

-## Optional
+## Documentation

-Clone the repository.
+The source code is documented.

-The `javadoc` API can be generated with
+The `javadoc` API is generated with

     .../tensor/mvn javadoc:javadoc

-Subsequently, the documentation is accessible through the file
+The documentation is accessible through the file

     .../tensor/target/site/apidocs/index.html